Algiers Barracks |

 (1809), Terre aux Boeufs

 A Federal encampment located 12 miles downriver from New Orleans at Bayou Terre aux Boeufs, which was a small settled area of farms and orchards.

-An American two-gun earthen redoubt located on Bayou Terre aux Boeufs at Lake Lery.
-It was built to prevent further British raids up this route.
+An American two-gun earthen redoubt located on Bayou Terre aux Boeufs at Lake Lery, near River Aux Chenes.
+It was built to prevent further British raids up this water route.
 It was dismantled soon after peace was officially declared in Louisiana and martial law was lifted in New Orleans (March 1815).

 (1814), near Lafitte

 An encampment of Baratarians (Jean Lafitte's pirate gang) drafted into American service for the defense of New Orleans.
 Located at or near what was known as the "Temple", a prehistoric Indian shell-midden island deep in the swamps used as Lafitte's main hideout before the war, north of Little Lake.

 A CSA palisaded two-gun water battery located at the junction of Bayou Perot and Bayou Rigoletts, near the outlet at Little Lake.

 Camp at Powers' Point

 (1814), Jefferson Parish